 Please note that no course is guaranteed special credit approval.
 All such courses must meet the standards of Administrative Requirement 2-212, available at mass.gov/dph/oems.

 EMS Continuing Education is designed to update and maintain continued knowledge and competency of EMTs at all levels in the scope of their certification.
-Courses and training that are not directly related to use of patient care devices and equipment carried on ambulances and/or delivery of patient care by EMTs, regardless of CAPCE approval, are not eligible for EMS continuing education numbers or to be use towards EMT certification renewal.
+Courses and training that are not directly related to use of patient care devices and equipment carried on ambulances and/or delivery of patient care by EMTs, regardless of CAPCE approval, are not eligible for EMS continuing education numbers or to be used towards EMT certification renewal.
 To be eligible, courses must begin and end during your current recertification cycle (which can be checked at nremt.org).

 If any of the below criteria apply, your course is not eligible for credit/approval.